 If certain foods seem to make your acne worse, try to avoid them.
 In some cases, milk/dairy (especially skim milk ; almond or whole milk appear to be fine), or whey protein or nuts may aggravate acne, whereas low glycemic diets and increased fish intake appear to be helpful in reducing acne for some patients.
 A lower BMI (Body Mass Index) appears to also result in less acne.

 To keep your skin clean from acne, wear as little cosmetics as possible.
 Oil-free, water-based moisturizers and make-up should be used.
 Choose products that are “non-comedogenic” i.e. should not cause whiteheads or blackheads.
 Remove your cosmetics every night with mild soap or gentle cleanser and water.
 A flesh-tinted acne lotion can safely hide blemishes.
 Loose powder in combination with an oil-free foundation is also good for cover-up.
 Our Toronto dermatology clinic offers Jane Iredale mineral makeup which is perfect for acne-prone skin.

 Treatment is an ongoing process and improvement takes time with acne.
 Toronto Dermatology Centre will provide you a comprehensive skin assessment to determine your best treatment plan.
 For the best acne treatment in Toronto, call: (416) 633-0001.

-- Your dermatologist may prescribe for your acne topical creams, gels, or lotions with vitamin A acid/retinoid-like drugs, benzoyl peroxide, azelaic acid or antibiotics to help unblock the pores and reduce bacteria that cause acne .
+- Your dermatologist may prescribe for your acne topical creams, gels, or lotions with vitamin A acid/retinoid-like drugs, benzoyl peroxide, azelaic acid or antibiotics to help unblock the pores and reduce bacteria that cause acne.
 These products may cause some drying and peeling, and thus should ideally be applied overtop of a moisturizer; if your skin becomes irritated, take breaks from your cream or be more diligent with using a quality moisturizer and gentle cleanser.
-You may also want to start your acne regiment less often in the first month (e.g. apply medicated cream/gel first, and 1 minute later apply a moisturizer overtop).
+You may also want to start your acne regiment less often in the first month (e.g. every other night), especially if you have sensitive or dry skin or its winter time.